McQuinTrix/Many_Examples_Project/README.md

 ##D3.js

+###Using Modernizr.

-###Modernizr tool to detect if browser supports SVG or not then display
+Detect if browser supports SVG or not then display

 ```
 <script src="js/modernizr.js"></script>